Feb 29, 2016

 Jan 25, 2016

-Robert Hunter was a successful Scottish trader in Siam, where he was involved with the Siamese Royal Family.
-He was given permission by the King to build his own house near the river, and was made harbourmaster in Bangkok......siamese twins
+Robert Hunter came from there.
+He was a successful Scottish trader in Siam.
+He was involved with the Siamese Royal Family and was given permission by the King to build his own house near the river.
+He was made harbourmaster in Bangkok......siamese twins.

 Jan 28, 2016